Best Places To See the Northern Lights

 6. Scotland, United Kingdom

-When you have Scotland as the nearest place with best aurora borealis sightings during winters,you don’t need to travel all the way to Canada for witnessing northern lights.
-Once you have reached Edinburg, you can easily reach the northern areas of Scotland by car or a train with beautiful sceneries throughout the journey that will surely add fascination and enjoyment to your entire trip.
+If you live in the UK you have Scotland as the nearest place with best aurora borealis sightings during winters, you don’t need to travel all the way to Canada or Scandinavia to witness the northern lights.
+Once you have reached Edinburgh, you can easily reach the northern areas of Scotland by car or a train with beautiful sceneries throughout the journey that will surely add fascination and enjoyment to your entire trip.